CODAIT/redrock-v2/README.md

 Before running **RedRock v2** you must start all the following applications:

-1. **Hadoop**: Use command **hstart** (in case you followed the installation instruction at the Hadoop section)
+1. **Apache Hadoop**: Use command **hstart** (in case you followed the installation instruction at the Hadoop section)
 2. **Redis**: Run **redis-server** (note: you may want to use nohup for it to run in the background)
-3. **Spark**: Inside Spark home path use command **./sbin/start-all.sh**
+3. **Apache Spark**: Inside Apache Spark home path use command **./sbin/start-all.sh**

 ### Configuring RedRock v2

 All the configurations for RedRock v2 are at: **TIARA_HOME/conf/tiara-app.conf.template**.
 Copy this file and save at the same location without the .template extension.

-All the default configurations are considering that you followed all the steps above and you haven't changed any configuration for Spark.
+All the default configurations are considering that you followed all the steps above and you haven't changed any configurations for Apache Spark.
 In case you have a different setup, please take a look at the section **[Explaining the RedRock v2 Configuration File](#rrconfig)**

 ### Understanding Data Directories

-The pre-process of the tweets is going to happen through Spark.
-Spark will use the following directories configured in **TIARA_HOME/conf/tiara-app.conf.template**:
+The pre-process of the tweets is going to happen through Apache Spark.
+Apache Spark will use the following directories configured in **TIARA_HOME/conf/tiara-app.conf.template**:

 1. **tiara.decahose-processor.historical.data-path**: Any data here will be processed before the streaming starts in the Decahose processor.
 The variable **tiara.decahose-processor.historical.enabled** controls if you process the historical data.
-2. **tiara.decahose-processor.decahose-dir**: The poll Decahose actor will put Decahose data here and Spark streaming in the Decahose processor will monitor this directory in order to process any new data.
+2. **tiara.decahose-processor.decahose-dir**: The poll Decahose actor will put Decahose data here and Apache Spark streaming in the Decahose processor will monitor this directory in order to process any new data.
 3. **tiara.decahose-processor.daily-en-tweets-dir**: The Decahose processor stores all the english tweets for each day here for use by the REST API.
-4. **tiara.decahose-processor.tokens-dir**: = The Decahose processor stores all the word token data for use by Spark Word2Vec here
+4. **tiara.decahose-processor.tokens-dir**: = The Decahose processor stores all the word token data for use by Apache Spark Word2Vec here
 5. **tiara.word-2-vec.path-to-daily-models**: = This is where Word2Vec places models after computation

 ### Downloading Twitter Data